Learning syntactic analysis in an easy and fast way

 I then had the insight that, as I said, marked my teaching career as before and after: the probable cause for him not being able to use that content could be as simple as him not knowing what to do.

 I went back to the mind map and prepared a second version.
-I changed the organization of the topics to put together a script, a step-by-step that could be followed.
-I looked for a logical sequence in that content and saw that there was:
+I changed the organization of the topics to put together a script, a step-by-step guide that could be followed.
+I looked for a logical sequence in that content and found steps like:

 I then created main topics for each step, as in the figure: